MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide/index.md

 - Configure your local machine to run Semantic Kernel
 - Run AI prompts from the kernel
 - Make AI prompts dynamic with variables
-- Create a simple AI chatbot
+- Create a simple AI agent
 - Automatically combine functions together with planner
 - Store and retrieve memory with embeddings